Kotlinlearncs.online LogoJava

 Immutability is an important software design principle.
 So while it may not seem completely clear why this is so important now, starting now we’ll try and take advantages of val and Kotlin’s other immutability features to reduce the amount of mutability in our code.

-Homework: String Duplicate Words Ignore Case
+Solve: String Duplicate Words Ignore Case

 Created By: Geoffrey Challen